Ukraine: Language

 According to Ukraine's constitution, the state language is Ukrainian.
 Russian is widely spoken in the country, especially in eastern and southern Ukraine.
 Most native Ukrainian speakers know Russian as a second language.
 Russian was the de facto dominant language of the Soviet Union but Ukrainian also held official status in the republic, and in the schools of the Ukrainian SSR, learning Ukrainian was mandatory.

 Effective in August 2012, a new law on regional languages entitled any local language spoken by at least a 10 percent minority be declared official within that area.
 Within weeks, Russian was declared a regional language of several southern and eastern oblasts (provinces) and cities.
 Russian could then be used in the administrative office work and documents of those places.

-On 23 February 2014, following the Revolution of Dignity, the Ukrainian Parliament voted to repeal the law on regional languages, making Ukrainian the sole state language at all levels; however, the repeal was not signed by acting President Turchynov or by President Poroshenko.
-In February 2019, the law allowing for official use of regional languages was found unconstitutional.
+In 2014, following the Revolution of Dignity, the Ukrainian Parliament voted to repeal the law on regional languages, making Ukrainian the sole state language at all levels; however, the repeal was not signed by acting President Turchynov or by President Poroshenko.
+In 2019, the law allowing for official use of regional languages was found unconstitutional.
 According to the Council of Europe, this act fails to achieve fair protection of the linguistic rights of minorities.

 Ukrainian is the primary language used in the vast majority of Ukraine.
 67% of Ukrainians speak Ukrainian as their primary language, while 30% speak Russian as their primary language.
 In eastern and southern Ukraine, Russian is the primary language in some cities, while Ukrainian is used in rural areas.
 Hungarian is spoken in Zakarpattia Oblast.
 There is no consensus among scholars whether Rusyn, also spoken in Zakarpattia, is a distinct language or a dialect of Ukrainian.
 The Ukrainian government does not recognise Rusyn and Rusyns as a distinct language and people.

 For a large part of the Soviet era, the number of Ukrainian speakers declined from generation to generation, and by the mid-1980s, the usage of the Ukrainian language in public life had decreased significantly.
 Following independence, the government of Ukraine began restoring the use of the Ukrainian language in schools and government through a policy of Ukrainisation.
-Today, most foreign films and TV programs, including Russian ones, are subtitled or dubbed in Ukrainian.
+Today, most foreign films and TV programmes, including Russian ones, are subtitled or dubbed in Ukrainian.
 Ukraine's 2017 education law bars primary education in public schools in grade five and up in any language but Ukrainian.